A Holistic Survey of Wireless Multipath Video Streaming: Scheduling, Resilience, and Path Selection

-Proposed approaches in~\cite{houze2016applicative},~\cite{evensen2011improving, evensen2012using} and GreenBag~\cite{bui2013greenbag} are application-aware, therefore, they are aware of buffer level at the receiver in order to calculate the delay constraint.
+Proposed approaches in~\cite{houze2016applicative},~\cite{evensen2011improving, evensen2012using}, GreenBag~\cite{bui2013greenbag} {and MP-H2~\cite{nikravesh2019MP-H2}} are application-aware, therefore, they are aware of buffer level at the receiver in order to calculate the delay constraint.
 These approaches utilize adaptive streaming over multiple separate TCP connections, and mostly path selection is integrated with the adaptation logic.
 In works~\cite{evensen2011improving} and~\cite{ evensen2012using}, the delay constraint is calculated by the client to select the suited bit rate.
-The client calculates the amount of already received content to playout in the buffer (transfer-deadline) and estimates how long it takes to receive the already requested data (pipeline-deadline).
+The client calculates the amount of already received content to playout in the buffer~(transfer-deadline) and estimates how long it takes to receive the already requested data~(pipeline-deadline).
 The difference between pipeline-deadline and transfer-deadline shows the amount of time that the client can wait to receive the next segment without interruption.
 Then, this estimation is compared with the estimation of the times it takes to receive the desired segment in the different bit rates, and the most proper bit rate is selected.
 After that, the segment is divided into subsegments.
 The size of each subsegment is decided based on the measured throughput of each interface that it will be requested through.
-The approach in~\cite{houze2016applicative} finds suited segment bit rate with checking the size of the first frame in each segment representation.
-It chooses the representation with the highest bit rate and high probability to get the frame on time.
+The approach in~\cite{houze2016applicative} finds suited segment bit rate {by} checking the size of the first frame in each segment representation.
+It chooses the representation with the highest bit rate and high probability of {getting the} frame on time.
 Then, it finds the best size of byte range per path dynamically based on paths' RTT.
 GreenBag~\cite{bui2013greenbag} utilizes paths' delay and available bandwidth to determine per path subsegment size.
-If one path received its subsegment within a segment, but the other path is significantly lagging, so, the former path takes over some portion of the problematic path to recover.
-The above mentioned approaches could achieve zero or close to zero interruption during playback time.
+If one path received its subsegment within a segment, but the other path is significantly lagging, so, the former path takes over some portion of the problematic path to recover. {Similarly, when estimating byte ranges MP-H2~\cite{nikravesh2019MP-H2} also considers delay and bandwidth to realize data transmission over multiple paths simultaneously.} The {above-mentioned} approaches could achieve zero or close to zero interruption during playback time.